-- fees paid to our CROs in connection with our clinical trials and other related clinical trial fees, when applicable; - costs related to acquiring and manufacturing drug substance, drug product and clinical trial materials, and the costs of continued testing, such as process validation testing and stability testing, of drug substance and drug product; - costs related to toxicology testing and other research- and preclinical-related studies; - salaries and related overhead expenses, which include stock-based compensation and benefits, for personnel in R&D functions; - fees paid to consultants for R&D activities; - · R&D operating expenses, including facility costs and depreciation expenses; and - costs related to compliance with regulatory requirements.
+- fees paid to our CROs in connection with our clinical trials and other related clinical trial fees, when applicable; - costs related to acquiring and manufacturing drug substance, drug product and clinical trial materials, and the costs of continued testing, such as process validation testing and stability testing, of drug substance and drug product; - costs related to toxicology testing and other research- and preclinical-related studies; - salaries and related overhead expenses, which include stock-based compensation and benefits, for personnel in R&D functions; - · fees paid to consultants for R&D activities; - R&D operating expenses, including facility costs and depreciation expenses; and - · costs related to compliance with regulatory requirements.

-We need to devote a substantial amount of our own financial resources to our wholly-owned development programs, which we recently have been focusing primarily on our solid tumor oncology programs.
-As a result, further development of NGM621, aldafermin, NGM313 (MK-3655) and NGM936 is currently primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of those programs unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.
-For the foreseeable future, we anticipate a significant portion of our financial resources, other than those received from Merck which are dedicated to activities under the Amended Collaboration Agreement, will be directed to activities required to initiate and advance clinical trials of certain of our wholly-owned programs.
+We need to devote a substantial amount of our own financial resources to our wholly-owned development programs, and we recently have been focusing primarily on our solid tumor oncology programs.
+As a result, further development of NGM621, aldafermin, NGM313 and NGM936 is currently primarily dependent on our ability to secure potential future BD Arrangements and, in the absence of such BD Arrangements, we are unlikely to be able to advance development of those programs unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.
+For the foreseeable future, we anticipate a significant portion of our financial resources, other than the minimal funding we expect to receive from Merck which is dedicated to activities under the Amended Collaboration Agreement, will be directed to activities required to initiate and advance clinical trials of certain of our wholly-owned programs.
+We expect our R&D expenses will decrease in 2023 compared to 2022 as we suspend development activities related to NGM621 and our other preclinical ophthalmology programs and complete activities related to ALPINE 4.

 The successful development of our product candidates is highly uncertain.
-At this time, we cannot reasonably estimate the nature, timing or costs of the efforts that will be necessary to complete the remainder of the development of our product candidates or if we will be able to enter into BD Arrangements or otherwise raise adequate additional capital to meet our funding requirements to support such efforts, particularly outside of our key solid tumor oncology programs.
+At this time, we cannot reasonably estimate the nature, timing or costs of the efforts that will be necessary to complete the remainder of the development of our product candidates or if we will be able to enter into BD Arrangements or otherwise raise adequate additional capital to meet our funding requirements to support such efforts.
 This is due to the numerous risks and uncertainties associated with developing medicines, including the uncertainty of:

-- the scope, rate of progress, results and expense of our ongoing, as well as any future, clinical trials and other R&D-related activities; - the impact and timing of any interactions with regulatory authorities, including timing and receipt of regulatory approvals; - our ability to hire and retain key R&D personnel; - manufacturing scale-up challenges, production shortages or other supply disruptions for clinical trial materials, including raw materials and components; - the effects of the COVID-19 pandemic on our employees, patients, clinical trial sites and our CROs, CMOs and other service providers;

-- the timely and quality performance of our CROs, CMOs and other service providers; - · the effect of products that may compete with our product candidates or other market developments; and - our ability to expand and enforce our intellectual property portfolio.
+- the scope, rate of progress, results and expense of our ongoing, as well as any future, clinical trials and other R&D-related activities; - the impact and timing of any interactions with regulatory authorities, including timing and receipt of regulatory approvals; - our ability to hire and retain key R&D personnel; - manufacturing scale-up challenges, production shortages or other supply disruptions for clinical trial materials, including raw materials and components; - the effects of the COVID-19 pandemic on our employees, patients, clinical trial sites and our CROs, CMOs and other service providers; - the timely and quality performance of our CROs, CMOs and other service providers; - the effect of products that may compete with our product candidates or other market developments; and - our ability to expand and enforce our intellectual property portfolio.